Guide for Ride Leaders

 Leading a ride is easy, fun, and a great way contribute to your club and to get to know club members.
 You don’t need any special training or skills.
 You do NOT have to be a bike mechanic or have special first aid training.

-- Submit your ride description to the appropriate A/B/C/D/E ride coordinator (see the Flat Tyre for contact information and monthly ride coordinator deadline).
-Include date, title, start time/place, distance, rating, lunch arrangements, and your phone/email contact information.
+- Submit your ride description to the Ride Chair.
 We encourage leaders to use the convenient and easy to use Ride Listing Assistant which will make sure that you submit all the necessary information.
+You can also email your ride listing directly to email@example.com.
+Be sure to include date, title, start time/place, distance, rating, lunch arrangements, and your phone/email contact information.

-- "Impromptu Rides" are rides that are submitted after the Flat Tyre deadline, often during the week before the ride.
-Impromptu Rides should be submitted to email@example.com or by using the Ride Listing Assistant.
-Please try to submit your Impromptu Ride two days before the ride (Thursday evening for a Saturday ride).
+- The earlier you list your ride, the more participation you are likely to have.
+There is no strict deadline, but please try to submit your ride at least two days before the ride (Thursday evening for a Saturday ride).
 Do NOT email your listing directly to the email list(s).

 - If you find that you are unable to lead the ride, attempt to find a replacement leader or consider going to the start and handing out route sheets.

-- If you need to cancel your ride (due to weather or other reasons) post a cancellation notice on the Ride Cancellations forum topic.
-(NOTE: your cancellation posting will automatically be forwarded to the wwbc-RIDES email list – do not send a separate notice to the email list).
+- If you need to cancel your ride (due to weather or other reasons) post a cancellation notice on the wwbc-RIDES email list.
+Be concise and include the name and date of your ride in the message.

 Prepare for the Ride